 Embrace the royal legacy of Kensington Palace, London

-Home to a number of Royals over the years, Kensington Palace is now the official residence of Prince William and Kate Middleton.
-Admire the magnificent ceiling paintings in the King’s State Apartments, learn about Queen Victoria’s unhappy palace childhood and step into the fashion spotlight with a glimpse of some of Diana’s iconic dresses.
-Sign language and describer tours are available daily; book two weeks in advance.
+Home to a number of royals over the years, Kensington Palace is now the official residence of the Prince and Princess of Wales, William and Kate, and their three children.
+Admire the beautiful ceiling paintings in the King’s State Apartments, learn about Queen Victoria’s unhappy palace childhood, and see gleaming gems in the Jewel Room.

 Board the Royal Yacht Britannia, Edinburgh